Losing weight comes down to some simple math:

 More workouts will help you burn more fat.
 And burning fat is the name of the game!

-Fruits & Vitamins
+Fruits and Vitamins

-- are fine to eat, even though they are classed as simple carbohydrates because they contain fast absorbing sugars.
+Fruits are fine to eat, even though they are classed as simple carbohydrates because they contain fast absorbing sugars.
 These sugars are naturally occurring and are better for you than other simple sugars.
 They also don't increase blood sugar levels too much, thus giving you a sudden burst of energy followed by a crash.

 It's important to eat a range of foods because you get the best possible range of vitamins and minerals.
 A vitamin supplement isn't a bad idea as it can be used just to cover you just in case you are lacking in something.